 David Steeves BA, LLB, LLM

 David Steeves completed degrees in English Literature (B.A.
 Mount Allison) and Law (LL.B. and LL.M.
 Dalhousie).
 He was called to the Bars of Alberta and Nova Scotia in 2004 and was called to the Bar in the Province of Ontario in 2011.
-David practices principally in the area of medical malpractice, mass torts, and class action litigation.
+David practices principally in the area of medical malpractice, dental malpractice, mass torts, and class action litigation.

-During his undergraduate studies, Mr. Steeves was a member of Mount Allison University`s Senate, Student Administrative Council, and of its varsity swim team for which he was named an Academic All-Canadian.
-During his undergraduate and professional studies, Mr. Steeves was a Deckhand and Coxswain in the Canadian Coast Guard.
+During his undergraduate studies, David was a member of Mount Allison University`s Senate, Student Administrative Council, and of its varsity swim team for which he was named an Academic All-Canadian.
+During his undergraduate and professional studies, he was a Deckhand and Coxswain in the Canadian Coast Guard.
 Actively involved in the community, he is a member of the Emerging Leaders Network of Greater Toronto Civic Action, East Coast Connected, and the Life Class Secretary-Treasurer for the Dalhousie Law Class of 2003.